denesco/IntelDenoiserBatchCreator/README.md

-In source directory, must be only needed files, becouse, programm creates commands for every file in the source folder.
+In source directory, must be only needed files, becouse, programm creates commands for every file in the source folder, exept files and folders, which begins with dot (.) .
 Be careful!